-When calculating the risk we assumed that in the area in question there are no technical installations to protect for flooding.
+When calculating the risk we assumed that in the area in question there must be technical installations, which protect the area from flooding up to high water with a statistical return period of 100 years.
 Since this is only an estimation by K.A.R.L. we urgently recommend verification at the location.